Experimental Evidence for the Existence of an External World

 Subsequent examination of my notes suggests a long-division error on my part and thus that the apparent Excel output was correct after all.

+I did not attempt precise hand calculation of the p value for this test.
 Subsequent analysis with a statistical program yields p = .044.
 For Version A, subsequent analysis yields p = .008.

 Maybe Fichte (1797/2000) and Hegel (1807/1977) wouldn’t be surprised by this feature of my findings.
 See discussion in Beiser 2005 and Stern 2012.
-However, I share Stern’s concerns about the force of these responses to solipsism as historically developed.
+However, I share Stern’s concerns about the force of such responses to solipsism as historically developed.

-Alan adds: “Eric is correct that I exist.
+Seeming-Alan adds: “Eric is correct that I exist.
 However, it’s not clear I should accept that he exists.
 In the context of this micro-cosmos, I appear to be some sort of chess-playing god, and a god can’t reason its way out of solipsism by the paths explored here.”